turingschool/curriculum/source/projects/jsblogger.markdown

 Refresh your browser and your article should show up along with a link back to the index.
 We can now navigate from the index to a show page and back.

+### Styling

+This is not a CSS project, so to make it a bit more fun we've prepared a CSS file you can drop in.
+It should match up with all the example HTML in the tutorial.

+Download the file from [http://tutorials.jumpstartlab.com/assets/jsblogger/screen.css](http://tutorials.jumpstartlab.com/assets/jsblogger/screen.css) and place it in your `/app/assets/stylesheets/` folder.
+It will be automatically picked up by your project.

 ## I1: Form-based Workflow

 We've created sample articles from the console, but that isn't a viable long-term solution.
 The users of our app will expect to add content through a web interface.
 In this iteration we'll create an HTML form to submit the article, then all the backend processing to get it into the database.